 They all must work together in order for someone to be healthy and feel happy.
-A study of human physiology is figuring out how we adapt to things like stress, exercise, disease, and more.
+The study of human physiology involves figuring out how we adapt to things like stress, exercise, disease, and more.

 But the way they behave day to day and the way they deal with issues can be very different.
-The physiology of marriage is how all the parts of married life work together to create a beautiful marriage union.
+The physiology of marriage is how all the parts of married life work together to create a beautiful union of two healthy individuals.

 How can you develop good physiological fitness in marriage?

 Putting it another way: How do you keep a marriage alive and functioning?
 Keep reading the article: